emecoding/Cratos2/README.md

 - No need to create the main renderer by hand - will be created automatically.
 - The resource manager will automatically load every shader and texture from the resources folder.
 - Config file where the user can declare variables that the program will use (for example: window size)
+- More error messages!
+- Add material to resource manager.